 Enable Do Not Disturb in Ubuntu: A Quick Guide

-You enable Do Not Disturb in Ubuntu to silence distracting notifications and improve focus.
+You enable Do Not Disturb in Ubuntu to silence all notifications and focus without interruption.

 Click the Clock in the top bar and toggle Do Not Disturb to On.
 Alternatively, go to Settings, then Notifications, and switch Do Not Disturb on.
 This silences all incoming notifications to help you focus.